thefaketh30ne/grab-bag/README.md

 - 2 Enhancements
 - and 4 Decks.

-The content in this mod are supposed to feel vanilla, and I designed it to be mostly in line with the rules that localthunk follows when making Jokers.
+The content in this mod is supposed to feel vanilla, and I created this new content to be largely in line with the rules and design philosophy that localthunk follows when making Jokers and other content.

 ## Jokers
 As of the latest update, this mod contains 11 Common, 14 Uncommon, and 5 Rare Jokers.